Fixfire® offers enhanced Access Control for entry/exit points in secure environments.

-KeyCall® is a revolutionary patent-pending Key Operated Fire Alarm Activation Device which has been developed specifically for ‘approved’ applications where standard fire alarm call points would be vulnerable to abuse.
+KeyCall® is a revolutionary patent-granted Key Operated Fire Alarm Activation Device which has been developed specifically for ‘approved’ applications where standard fire alarm call points would be vulnerable to abuse.
 Developed by Fixfire® in response to growing demand from the Mental Health Care sector, KeyCall® is a revolutionary one-piece analogue addressable key operated manual call point.

 Compatible with a wide range of Conventional and Addressable Fire Alarm Systems.

 KeyCall® accepts a Euro-Profile style cylinder